batugkocak/Social/README.md

-# Social Media API
+# Social-Go

+A simple social media backend application built with Go.

+## Description
-A Go-based REST API for a social media platform with user management and post creation capabilities.
+This project implements a basic social media backend with user management, posts, and interactions.

 ## Features